-At the same time as Roald Amundsen has moved toward the South Pole, Robert Falcon Scott was on the same task assuming to reach the Pole on motorized sleds, Indian ponies and dogs.
+At the same time as Roald Amundsen has moved toward the South Pole, Robert Falcon Scott was on the same task assuming to reach the Pole on motorized sleds, Indian ponies, and dogs.
 They had hit the road on the 2nd of November, 1911.
 However, the methodology which was designed by Scott in order to reach the South Pole soon was proved to be flawed.
-The sledges were soon abandoned, on the parallel of 83° ponies were to be killed, because there was no food left for them.
+The sleds were soon abandoned, on the parallel of 83° ponies were to be killed, because there was no food left for them.
 At 84° dog teams had been sent back, and the Englishmen themselves dragged heavily laden sled.
 On the 85° parallel Scott ordered four men to return, and on 87°30′ he gave the same order to three more men.
-Only five men did push forward: Robert Scott, a physician Edward Wilson, officers Lawrence Oates and Henry Bowers and petty officer Edgar Evans.
+Only five men did push forward: Robert Scott, a physician Edward Wilson, officers Lawrence Oates and Henry Bowers, and petty officer Edgar Evans.
 The last 250 km were especially hard.
-Sledges had to be dragged on a dry snow and the average speed was 2 km per hour so the progress in a day was no greater than 10 km.
+Sleds had to be dragged on dry snow and the average speed was 2 km per hour so the progress in a day was no greater than 10 km.

 When the Pole was just a few miles away, Scott and his team have found the traces of the Norwegians who came here before them.
 It was a terrible disappointment for everybody and it provoked a huge loss of spirit.
 On the way from their base to the Pole the British have staged ten intermediate storages with provision and fuel.
 So on their way back the primary aim was to get from one food storage to another.
 However, travelers’ strength quickly melted away.
 Soon the youngest of them – Evans – has started to feel the symptoms of over exhaustion and illness.
 He died on the 17th of February.
 The way further was even harder.
 Scott’s team more often went astray.
 At the end of the February when almost all fuel supply was gone, the weather became even harsher.
 We can see from the entries in Scott’s diary the degree of his despair and the weakening will to live.
 Yet till the very last moment the whole group did not give up and people have even carried nearly 15 kilograms of valuable rock samples which were collected on their way to the Pole.